 However, physician attitudes constitute another major barrier to effective management of hyperhidrosis.
 In one report, patient who are members of a hyperhidrosis support group told researchers that their experience of receiving a diagnosis had been “humiliating” and “belittling.”
 [Kamudoni 2017] As these investigators report, “This was especially because the sweating problem was not taken seriously by the clinicians.
 For example, some participants reported being told that they were wasting their [clinicians’] time.”

-A self-fulfilling dynamic – in effect, a negative feedback loop – contributes to underrecognition hyperhidrosis, says Francisco Kerdel, MD, a dermatologist practicing in Coral Gables, Florida “We don’t appreciate the prevalence of hyperhidrosis, and thus we don’t look for it or ask about in when evaluating patients,” he explains.
+A self-fulfilling dynamic – in effect, a negative feedback loop – contributes to underrecognition hyperhidrosis, says Francisco Kerdel, MD, a dermatologist practicing in Coral Gables, Florida.
+“We don’t appreciate the prevalence of hyperhidrosis, and thus we don’t look for it or ask about in when evaluating patients,” he explains.
 “Not spotting signs of hyperhidrosis or hearing patients report it contributes to our sense that it is uncommon.”
 [Kerdel 2018] He notes that this complacent approach to hyperhidrosis may have its origins in medical school; dermatology residency programs devote scant attention to hyperhidrosis, and primary care training devotes little – if any – time to the condition.
 [Kerdel 2018]

 In addition to underestimating the prevalence of hyperhidrosis, clinicians often fail to appreciate its impact on patients.
 [Doolittle 2016] “Current findings suggest that the severity and prevalence [of hyperhidrosis] are both higher than previously thought, indicating a need for greater awareness of the condition and its associated treatment options among medical professionals,” note Doolittle and colleagues.
 [Doolittle 2016]